History of the Washington Commanders: Jack Kent Cooke ownership (1979–1999)

-Pardee era (1979–1980)
+Pardee era (1978–1980)

-The Redskins chose well during the 1979 NFL Draft, where they drafted future stars Don Warren and Monte Coleman.
+Head Coach Jack Pardee would start the 1978 season 6–0.
+It was the first time the Redskins had won the first six games in thirty-eight years.
+However, the team would collapse to finish 8-8 due to injuries and lack of depth.
 They opened the 1979 season 6–2 and were 10–5 heading into the season finale at Dallas, against whom a win would assure a playoff spot and a possible NFC East title.
 Washington led 34–28 with time running out, but quarterback Roger Staubach then led the Cowboys in a fourth-quarter comeback with two touchdown passes.
 The 35–34 loss knocked the 10–6 Redskins out of playoff contention.
 Pardee's quick success with the team did not go unnoticed, however, and he was named Associated Press Coach of the Year and UPI NFC Coach of the Year.

-Pardee's tenure did not last long though, for he was fired after posting a 6–10 record in 1980.
-He did, however, select Art Monk in the first-round.
+Future Pro Football Hall of Fame receiver Art Monk was selected in the first round of the draft.
+Pardee was fired after posting a 6–10 record in 1980.

-Redskins' decade (1981–1992)
+Joe Gibbs era (1981–1992)

 1981

 On January 13, 1981, owner Jack Kent Cooke signed the offensive coordinator of the San Diego Chargers, Joe Gibbs, as their head coach.
-Also during the off-season, the Redskins acquired Mark May, Russ Grimm, and Dexter Manley in the 1981 NFL Draft, all of whom became significant contributors to the team for the next few years.
+Also during the off-season, the Redskins acquired Mark May, Russ Grimm, and Dexter Manley in the 1981 NFL draft, all of whom became significant contributors to the team for the next few years.
 After starting the 1981 season 0–5, the Redskins won eight out of their next eleven games and finished the season 8–8.